 In February 2023, the Group entered into a settlement agreement with Chongqing Youtong on the settlement of the equity financing.
 For the cash consideration with the amount of \$10,399, the Group agreed to repay Chongqing Youtong the principal plus 8% annually interest with its ordinary shares.
-Besides, both parties agreed to not proceed with the remainder 25% investment and the related previous issued 58,348 shares will not withdraw.
-Also, to compensate Youtong's investment loss from the share price decline, the Group issued additional 56,024,444 ordinary shares in February 2023 equal to approximately \$13.46 million including interest expense from May 2019 to February 2023, with annual interest rate of 8%.
+Besides, both parties agreed to not proceed with the remainder 25% investment and the related previous issued 4,862 shares will not withdraw.
+As a result, to compensate Youtong's investment loss from the share price decline, the Group issued additional 4,668,704 ordinary shares in February 2023 equal to approximately \$13.46 million including interest expense from May 2019 to February 2023, with annual interest rate of 8%.

-By entering into the agreement not to proceed with the remainder 25% investment in the form of real property and equipment, the amount was released from subscriptions receivable, and a loss related to equity financing recognized during the year ended December 31, 2022.
+By entering into the agreement not to proceed with the remainder 25% investment in the form of real property and equipment, the amount of \$3,669 was released from subscriptions receivable, and was recognized as loss related to equity financing for the year ended December 31, 2022.
+Loss related to equity financing recognized during the year ended December 31, 2023 was \$14.16 million, which included the cash consideration of \$10,399 and interest expense from May 2019 to December 2023 with annual interest rate of 8%.